sttp-book/sttp-book/chapters/pragmatic-testing/tdd.md

 The letters should be ordered from the highest to the lowest value.
 For example `CCXVI` would be 216.

-When we put a lower value in front of a higher one, we substract that value from the higher value.
+When we put a lower value in front of a higher one, we subtract that value from the higher value.
 For example we make 40 not by XXXX, but instead we use $$50 - 10 = 40$$ and have the roman number `XL`.
 Combining both these principles we could give our method `MDCCCXLII` and it should return 1842.
 ```